lipinskipawel/football-server/README.md

 ### Project modules

-Football Server repository is made of two modules:
+Football Server repository is made of two subprojects:

-- [api]
-- [app]
 - [auth]
-- [domain]
+- [websocket]

-The `domain` module is where the logic of the server is developed.
+The `websocket` project is where the logic of the server is developed.
 The `api` module defines every object that the server understands.
 Those objects are the API and must be used after successful connection to the server.
 The `app` module contains the websocket server code and the main class to start the server.
-It also starts the second server (HTTP) from the `auth` module. `auth` contains logic related to authorization.
+It also starts the second server (HTTP) from the `auth` project. `auth` contains logic related to authorization.
 Please refer to the documentation of each module for mode information.

-[api]: ./api

-[app]: ./app

 [auth]: ./auth

-[domain]: ./domain
+[websocket]: ./websocket

 ### Football game